andrewzeus/lockcast/README.txt

 v1.4.0.0
-fixed the sd card storage issue.
+fixed the sd card storage issue. added the first tag to the project in git.

 TODO / known bugs: